 Companies would not survive in the long run if the marketing strategy is dependent upon targeting a massive population.
 Even email marketing requires customer segmentation for perfect targeting.
 It allows a business to precisely cater to customer needs and preferences across different parts of the world.

 Thus, customer segmentation is always a good idea?
-If not, can you please tell me what idea is best for you to target potential consumers from different parts of the world into the comment section?
+If not, can you please tell me what idea is best for you to target potential consumers from different parts of the world in the comment section?